mcjelewis/threadz/README.md

 1. In the php.ini file on the webserver, set 'allow_url_fopen' to on.
 2. Download treadz.zip.
 3. Save Threadz directory onto the websever.
-4. Generate Canvas developer key if you haven't already done so (see [Canvas Developer Key Generation](#canvas-developer-key-generation).
+4. Generate Canvas developer key if you haven't already done so (see [Developer Key Generation](#developer-key-generation) ).
 5. Edit the launch.php file.
 Edit the following variables found between lines 21-42.
     - $domainThreadz = [your server url]
     - $domainLMS = [your LMS url]